h2oai/tutorials/H2O-3/introduction-to-machine-learning-with-h2o-3-regression/introduction-to-machine-learning-with-h2o-3-regression.md

 The data set we’re using comes from Freddie Mac and contains 20 years of mortgage history for each loan and contains information about “loan-level credit performance data on a portion of fully amortizing fixed-rate mortgages that Freddie Mac bought between 1999 to 2017.
 Features include demographic factors, monthly loan performance, credit performance including property disposition, voluntary prepayments, MI Recoveries, non-MI recoveries, expenses, current deferred UPB, and due date of last paid installment.”
 [1]

 We’re going to use machine learning with H2O-3 to predict the interest rate for each loan.
 To do this, we will build two regression models: an XGBoost model and a Deep Learning model that will help us find the interest rate that a loan should be assigned.
-Complete this tutorial to see how we achieved those results.
+Complete this self-paced course to see how we achieved those results.

 We will start by importing H2O, the estimators for the algorithms that we will use, and the function to perform grid search.